nodos-dev/docs/docs/development/subsystems/nos.sys.vulkan.md

 #include <nosVulkanSubsystem/Helpers.hpp>

 NOS_INIT();
-nosVulkanSubsystem* nosVulkan = nullptr;//nosVulkan is a variable that is declared as extern in nosVulkanSubsystem.h extern "C"
+nosVulkanSubsystem* `nos.sys.vulkan` = nullptr;//`nos.sys.vulkan` is a variable that is declared as extern in nosVulkanSubsystem.h extern "C"
 {